 I’m not interested in your excuses, though I am dedicated to helping you overcome them.

-If you haven’t yet, I encourage you to join the Fuck Yah Club and grab a copy of Go Your Own Way: free yourself from business as usual.
+If you haven’t yet, I encourage you to join the Fuck Yah Club for access to a secret library of treats I’ve dreamed up for you!

 Wherever you’ve come from…welcome.
 I’m so glad you’re here.